 Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

-Saturday's game between the No. 17 Ohio State Buckeyes (10-2) and the Michigan Wolverines (10-3) at Crisler Center has a projected final score of 71-65 based on our computer prediction, with Ohio State coming out on top.
-Tipoff is at 12:00 PM ET on December 30.
+Saturday's contest at Crisler Center has the No. 17 Ohio State Buckeyes (10-2) matching up with the Michigan Wolverines (10-3) at 12:00 PM ET on December 30.
+Our computer prediction projects a 71-65 win for Ohio State.

-The Wolverines enter this contest after a 77-35 win over Florida A&M on Friday.
+In their last time out, the Wolverines won on Friday 77-35 against Florida A&M.

-The Wolverines head into this matchup after a 77-35 win against Florida A&M on Friday.
-The Buckeyes took care of business in their last outing 84-55 against Belmont on Friday.
-Lauren Hansen put up 19 points, one rebound and zero assists for the Wolverines.
-Jacy Sheldon's team-high 31 points paced the Buckeyes in the win.
+The Wolverines took care of business in their last game 77-35 against Florida A&M on Friday.
+The Buckeyes came out on top in their most recent outing 84-55 against Belmont on Friday.
+Lauren Hansen's team-leading 19 points led the Wolverines in the win.
+Jacy Sheldon put up 31 points, two rebounds and three assists for the Buckeyes.

 Catch college basketball action all season long on Fubo!